This Homemade Pierogi recipe comes from my Grandmother. A tender dough filled with a cheesy potato filling.

 How to Freeze

-Did you make these Pierogies?
+Did you love these homemade Pierogi?
 Leave us a comment and a rating below!

 - 6 cups all purpose flour